pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 might be quite jarring to you if you are coming from a language with more rigid semantics, such as C++ or Java.
 In those languages, you must pre-specify all of the attributes and methods that are a part of a class.
-But Python is more flexible - you simply add attributes to an object affer it has been created.
+But Python is much more flexible - you can simply add attributes to an object after it has been created.
 In fact, you can even do this outside of the class definition<sup>1</sup>: